Washington-University/HCPpipelines/README.md

    visiting and submitting the
    [FreeSurfer registration form](https://surfer.nmr.mgh.harvard.edu/registration.html).**

+   **NB: Please note that the version of FreeSurfer used is a special release of FreeSurfer which is not part of the normal release cycle.
+The 5.3.0-HCP version of FreeSurfer contains a slightly different version of the `mris_make_surfaces` program than is part of the standard FreeSurfer 5.3.0 release.**

 4. [Connectome Workbench][Connectome-Workbench] version 1.0

    The HCP Pipelines scripts use the `wb_command` which is part of the Connectome Workbench.